-Some backcountry skiers and ski mountaineers want a tool that can replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
-For these users, the Black Diamond Whippet is a classic standby of the steep skiing world.
-The most recent iteration builds upon the product's past successes, with a removable pick design.
-In short, it functions as a normal, three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip whenever it is desired.
-The result is a high-performance pole with the best design in the sub-category of ski pole/ice axe hybrids.
+Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
+For these users, the Black Diamond Whippet is a classic standby in the steep skiing world.
+The most recent iteration builds upon the product's past successes, adding a removable pick design.
+In short, it functions as a standard three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip when you want.
+The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

 The biggest downside to the Whippet is its weight.
-With the pick attached, the pole weighs about twice as much as other poles.
-The higher swing weight is not noticeable, especially in steep terrain, where our minds are on other things.
-Another major bummer is that the pole is sold as an individual single pole.
-If it also came with another pole, then it would be the only pair of backcountry poles you'd ever need.
+With the pick attached, the pole weighs about twice as much as other models.
+The higher swing weight is not particularly noticeable, especially in steep terrain, where our minds are generally on other things.
+We're a bit dismayed that the pole is sold only as a single, individual pole.
+If it came in a set, it would be the only pair of backcountry poles you'd ever need.

 Why You Should Trust Us

 Finding the best backcountry ski poles began with hours of market research to weed through all the poles on the market to find the best of the best.
 We read reviews, asked our friends, sent emails, and asked random people on the skin track about their poles.
-This research, piled atop our combined 30+ years of experience, resulted in our choices of the 10 different models discussed here.
+This research, piled atop our combined 30+ years of experience, resulted in our choices of the models assessed here.
 Then, we took them out on backcountry tours of all shapes and sizes, from the firm, steep skin tracks of the Wasatch to the deep and powdery woods of Jackson Hole to icy spring couloirs in the Sierra Nevada.
 We also skied resort laps with the poles to test downhill performance.
-Throughout the testing process, we paid attention to important metrics like the ease of use, weight, durability, packed size, and comfort.
+Throughout the testing process, we paid attention to important metrics like comfort, length adjustment, durability, features, and weight.